tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/3/LessonPlan.md

 ### 19. Instructor Do: Exchange Design Review (10 min)

-While each group of students may have slightly different designs, generally, the centralize exchanges use similar implementations.
+While each group of students may have slightly different designs, the centralized exchanges generally use similar implementations.

 Have the students present their designs, picking a group leader to describe the architecture to the class.

-Ask the students the following questions:
+Ask students the following questions:

 * What type of wallet would be the best for an exchange to use?